DeBraid/bitcoin-notes/balaji-at-goldman.md

 Bitcoin as a protocol is why we compare its potential scale to the internet in terms of its impact.

+Bitcoin isn't the USD, but it could be the reserve currency for the Internet.
+There is no yet-undiscovered killer app, its called bitcoin and is 6 years old.

 Bitcoin is a programmable unified way of transferring value, beyond currency but keys to locks, contracts and financial securities.

 Before btc, telco's intermediated sending/receiving packets.
 Barriers to entry for information transfer were/are very high.
 Bitcoin removes those barriers by enabling peer to peer.